Maria Adams, MS, MPH, RD

 Meat, fish, poultry, eggs, egg whites, egg replacements

-Homemade soup (using the recommended veggies and meat), low-sodium bouillon, low-sodium canned
+Homemade soup (using the recommended vegetables and meat), low-sodium bouillon, low-sodium canned

 Cookies, cakes, ice cream, pudding without chocolate or nuts, candy without chocolate or nuts